jiaeyan/Machine-Learning-Plate/decision_tree/decision_tree.md

 A model to describe/classify the training instances by features.
 It's a tree, with:
 * internal node:
-  * it represents a feature value
+  * it represents a feature value (doesn't to be binary, differnet from CART)
   * it represents all instances so far that have this feature value _(while they may not belong to the same class)_
 * terminal node:
   * it represents a class